Explicit Riemann-Roch spaces in the Hilbert class field: Free commutative actions

-Whe can say something also when $G$ is a $p$-group and $\bK$ a finite field.
+We can say something also when $G$ is a $p$-group and $\bK$ a finite field.

 \begin{proposition} Assume the hypotheses at the beginning of Section~\ref{sec:curveact} with $\tau$ abelian and unramified.
-Assume $\bK$ is a finite field with at least $4$ elements.
-Assume $\co$ is a power of $p$.
-Assume $g_X\geqslant 2$.
+Assume that $\bK$ is a finite field with at least four elements.
+Assume that $\co$ is a power of $p$.
+Assume that $g_X\geqslant 2$.
 Let $d\geqslant g_X$ be an integer.
 Let $r=d-g_X+1$.
-Assume there exists an effective divisor on $X$ with degree $r$ and defined over $\bK$.
+Assume that there exists an effective divisor on $X$ with degree $r$ and defined over $\bK$.
 Then there exists a divisor $D$ on $X$ such that $D$ is defined over $\bK$, $D$ has degree $d$, and $H^0(Y, \cO_Y(E))$ is a free $\bK[G]$-module of rank $r=d-g_X+1$ where $E$ is the pullback of $D$ by $\tau$. \end{proposition}

 \proof Set $r=d-g_X+1$.
 Let $P$ be an effective divisor on $X$ with degree $r$ and defined over $\bK$.
-According to a theorem of Ballet and Le Brigand \cite[Theorem 11]{BLB} there exists a degree $g_X-1$ non-special divisor $I$ defined over $\bK$.
+According to \cite[Theorem 11]{BLB} by Ballet and Le Brigand, there exists a degree $g_X-1$ non-special divisor $I$ defined over $\bK$.
 Set $D=I+P$.
 Let $E$, $J$, and $Q$ be the pullbacks of $D$, $I$, and $P$ by $\tau$.
-The divisor $J$ is ineffective according to Proposition \ref{prop:special}.
+The class of the divisor $J$ is ineffective according to Proposition \ref{prop:special}.
 So the evaluation map $H^0(Y, \cO_Y(E))\rightarrow H^0(Q, \cO_Q)$ is a bijection.
 And the latter is a free $\bK[G]$-module according to Proposition~\ref{prop:freeres}. $\Box$